Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Which areas in Edinburgh will have the best price growth over the next 5 years?

-The three areas in Edinburgh expected to have the best price growth over the next five years are Granton and the northern waterfront corridor, Leith and its surrounding neighborhoods, and the BioQuarter and Little France area in the southeast.
+The top three Edinburgh areas expected to have the best price growth over the next 5 years are Granton, Leith and the Little France or BioQuarter fringe.

 What property type will give the best return in Edinburgh over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over five years in Edinburgh is well-located family houses, particularly terraced and semi-detached homes in areas with good schools and transport links.
+As of 2026, the Edinburgh property type expected to give the best total return over 5 years is a well-located family house or townhouse with good energy performance.

 How will new infrastructure projects affect property prices in Edinburgh over 5 years?